What is Ratio Analysis?

 Small business owners can see if they have sufficient cash or assets to cover short-term bills with the help of liquidity ratios.
 It includes the current ratio and quick ratio.

-Example: A small restaurant might use the quick ratio to see if it can pay suppliers during slow months without depending on unsold inventory.
+For example, a small restaurant might use the quick ratio to see if it can pay suppliers during slow months without depending on unsold inventory.
+This ensures the business can maintain operations and avoid cash crunches even when sales drop.

 2. Solvency Ratios in Banking

-Solvency ratios are important for banks to ensure they can cover long-term obligations and handle risks.
+Solvency ratios are crucial for banks to ensure they can meet their long-term obligations and manage risks effectively.
 It includes the debt-to-equity and capital adequacy ratios.

 3. Profitability Ratios in the Tech Industry